 Topaz Gigapixel AI is a program for you if you only resize occasionally and need the highest quality photo enlargements.
 But for most photographers, the workflow and speed of ON Resize AI are better.

 The reason most photographers enlarge their images is to increase print size.
 And Resize AI was made with printing in mind.

-ON1 Resize AI is a quiet but powerful tool.
+ON1 Resize AI is a powerful tool.
 You can enlarge images and create high-quality prints.
 Essentially, it adds megapixels to your photos.